ahundt/deep-learning-jhu-cs-482-682/README.md

  - You will be changing all files that begin with `p03_*`.
  - Implement every class and function with `raise NotImplementedError`.
      - The starter code provides documentation of how it should work.
+     - The purpose of this assignment is to learn the skills necessary to implement your own layers and understand how some fundamental deep learning algorithms work.
-     - You must manually implement the math, so you can utilize pytorch but you can't utilize an implementation from pytorch or elsewhere.
+     - You must manually implement the layers.
+     - You cannot utilize an existing module, functional, or function implementation of assigned components from pytorch or elsewhere.
+         - For example, this means you cannot simply call or copy `nn.functional.dropout()`, it is implemented in C/C++ anyway and we're expecting python here.
+     - You can utilize lower level pytorch capabilities if they are not part of an assigned component.
+     - You may need to implement two classes in some cases, one inheriting from `torch.nn.Module` and another from `torch.autograd.Function`.
  - Backpropagation
      - For each layer that defines `backward()` you must manually implement the backpropagation step, and [pytorch custom backwards() examples can be found here](https://github.com/jcjohnson/pytorch-examples/blob/master/README.md).
      - For all others you may use the autograd functionality supplied in pytorch.